JiaoXianjun/BTLE/.github/ISSUE_TEMPLATE/issue-template.md

 3. Board/hardware type

-4. Detailed commands/steps to reproduce the issue
+4. Detailed commands/steps to reproduce the issue, and the related error message, screenshot, etc

 5. Your debug efforts and results (if any)